The 6C’s of science popularisation

 3. Place your work in its context

 Your audience won’t always be aware of the proximity between their own problems and your scientific research.
-So perhaps you could explain several applications to them that affect their daily life: right now, in the near future or 10 years down the line.
+So perhaps you could explain several applications that affect their daily life: right now, in the near future or 10 years down the line.
 Imagine that you must give a speech to popularise data backup in front of an audience of business executives.
 You can start your speech by asking, “Who among you saw their company impacted by the fire of the OVH data center in March 2021?”.
 Considering that more than 3.5 million web sites were affected by this disaster, members of your audience are likely to raise their hand.
 Give them time to do so, then continue: “Among those of you who were impacted by this fire, who saved their data somewhere else, in addition to using OVH servers?”
 Once again, give them a moment to express themselves.
 Your point is made: they now feel concerned by your subject.
 They are ready to listen to you attentively.

 4. Be concrete